 - Add the cold butter a couple of pieces at a time, whisking until each addition is melted and incorporated before adding the next.

 - Continue cooking the mixture for 4-5 minutes until it is thickened and coats the back of a spoon or leaves a thick coating on the side of the pan when you tilt it.
-If you use a thermometer, the temperature should be 75C / 170F.
+If you use a thermometer, the temperature should be 75C / 167F.

-- Pour into sterilised conserve jars and store in the fridge.
+- Let it cool in the pan for 15 minutes, then pour into sterilised preserving jars and store in the fridge.

 Notes

-- If you prefer to skip step one, only use 1/2 cup of juice.
+- If you prefer to skip step one, only use ½ cup of juice.
 Keep in mind the flavour won’t be quite as intense.

 - You can also use regular oranges, lemons, limes or grapefruit.